MQKGitHub/Windows-Fundamentals/README.md

 - Learned how to use GUI and command-line utilities to view performance data, manage services, access system information, and edit the Windows Registry.

-### 🛠️ Windows Fundamentals 3
+### 🪟 Windows Fundamentals 3
-- coming soon...
+- Looked at the built-in security features of Windows like Defender, BitLocker, Firewall, and updates to understand how they keep a system protected.
-- coming soon...
+- Learned how to manage protection settings, perform scans, and navigate tools like Device Security and Volume Shadow Copies.

 ---